QinlinChen/QinlinChen/README.md

 ## Hi there 👋

-I'm currently working on my Ph.D. project.
-Expecting to publish it in few months.
+I'm currently working on my Ph.D. research and plan to publish my findings in the coming months.
+I hope my work can contribute to the community and prove useful to others.